mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 ## Implementation status {#affine-hierarchy-impl}

-The `point_for<>` attribute, the associated quantity specification arithmetic, and the `quantity<point<R>>` unification described in this chapter are not yet implemented.
-Actual implementation experience may yield minor refinements, particularly in the interaction between `point_for<>` annotations and the absolute/delta/point three-way split from [Absolute quantities](#absolute).
+The `point_for<>` attribute, the associated quantity specification arithmetic, and the `quantity<point<R>>` unification described in this chapter are not yet implemented in **[@MP-UNITS]**.
+Unlike the absolute/delta/point split, this is a novel approach with no prior implementation: it emerged directly from the challenges of representing ISQ position/displacement pairs correctly in **[@MP-UNITS]**, and no other library has attempted it.
+Implementation in **[@MP-UNITS]** will follow SG6's directional consensus, with the same Brazil-meeting target.
+Refinements — particularly in the interaction between `point_for<>` annotations and the absolute/delta/point three-way split — are possible from that implementation experience.

 ## Standardization plan {#affine-standardization-plan}